MLHale/CYBER-4580-lending-library-docs/bid.md

 Project:			UNO Tech Lending Library

-Project Agency (optional):	Project External customer or federal agency (if one exists) Dr. Hale
+Project Agency (optional):	Dr. Hale

-Technical Director / External Customer: 	Name of representative (if one exists)	Dr. Hale
+Technical Director / External Customer: 	Dr. Hale

 Reason for wanting this project:

-(1-3 paragraphs about why the team is interested in this project.
-Focus on the interesting aspects of the project and how the team matches well to the project area)
+University of Nebraska at Omaha has many resources for its community to use.
+For example, teachers can be able to use these resources by requesting the item via the app.
+On the other hand, UNO faculty and staff will be able to monitor and track any item has been checked out by an individual.

 Project Scope: